 Footnote for this section:

 φ1 I’m not clear why ITM lists וְעָשִׂ֨יתָ קְּעָרֹתָ֜יו as an example here.
 Unlike the other examples listed here, it lacks the gaʿya under discussion.
 Perhaps it is listed here only because it could have such a gaʿya?
 I.e. perhaps it is listed here only because וְעָשִׂ֨יתָ קְּעָֽרֹתָ֜יו is possible?
-It is also unlike the other examples in that it has a shewa attached to its first syllable.
+It is also unlike the other examples in that its first syllable starts with a shewa.
 But that makes it stand out from the other examples far less than its lack of gaʿya.
 In ITM, this example is introduced by “also,” which is atypical in lists of examples in ITM.
 Perhaps this “also” subtly acknowledges these issues?

 Biblical references in this section: וְיָרֵ֥אתָ Lev 19:14 and Lev 19:32, וְעָשִׂ֤יתָ Ex 27:3, צָפַ֢נְתָּ Ps 31:20, עָשִׂ֤יתָ Jos 8:2, וְעָשִׂ֨יתָ Ex 25:29, שָׁ֣מָּה Gen 49:31, אָשִׁ֤ירָה Ex 15:1, וְכִעֲסַ֤תָּה 1S 1:6, כּוֹנַ֣נְתָּ Ps 99:4, וְעָשִׂ֨יתָ קְּעָרֹתָ֜יו Ex 25:29.